ASCL Privacy Notice

 Purpose of Collection Data Collected Purpose for Collection Lawful basis for processing Data shared with (not outside the UK)

-Communications and to provide you with information Name, organisation, location, email address To provide appropriate online or email information about products and services that you have requested.
-Contractual/membership fulfilment Internal use
+Communications and to provide you with information Name, organisation, location, email address To provide appropriate online or email information about products and services that you have requested, and for elections and ballots.
+Contractual/membership fulfilment Internal use and mailing houses

-Personal contact information through online forms or events To provide further online or email information and ongoing news updates in relation to areas that you have requested.
-Legitimate interest
+Personal contact information through online forms or event registrations To provide further online or email information and ongoing news updates in relation to areas that you have requested.
+Legitimate interest Internal use

-Transactional information Name, home address, email, telephone, bank account details To process transactions for membership, accounting, taxation or legal services and to ensure any transaction issues are dealt with Contractual and statutory obligation Internal use and professional advisers
+Transactional information Name, home address, email, telephone, bank account details To process transactions for membership, events, accounting, taxation or legal services and to ensure any transaction issues are dealt with Contractual and statutory obligation Internal use, direct debit processors and professional advisers

 For any legal claims arise.